Based in Edinburgh, Scotland, Moon Collider's team draws together a breadth of experience from the games industry and

-Since joining Moon Collider in 2012, Mike has developed core AI technology including navigation and tactical positioning.
-Alongside his work on Kythera, Mike has contracted for several AAA game studios, working with engines including CryENGINE and Unity.
+Since 2012 Mike has developed core AI technology for Kythera including navigation and tactical positioning.
+Alongside this, Mike has contracted for several AAA game studios, working with engines including CryENGINE and Unity.

 Before moving into AI development, Mike gained ten years experience of developing robust, scalable software for the telecommunications market.
 Working for major equipment vendor Metaswitch Networks, he worked on high-performance call control systems, using advanced techniques such as lock-free algorithms to manage the demands of a busy phone exchange.
 A mathematician by training, Mike says he's surprised by how much of his experience is directly applicable to AI.

 Mike enjoys working on diverse software projects in his spare time, and has played a role in developing several indie games.
 With a small team of friends that met at Cambridge University, he brought the 3D strategy game Iridium Empire to the iPhone in 2010.
 More recently, the same team has been working on a new game for the Raspberry Pi.